lwmqn/shepherd/README.md

 *************************************************
 <a name="API_find"></a>
 ### .find(clientId)
-Find the Client Device (qnode) in the qserver.
+Find the Client Device (qnode) on the qserver.

 **Arguments:**